What will happen if you take some of your pension money?

 Out of the remaining £60,000, £15,000 is tax free, and £45,000 is taxable when it's taken

 There’s another way of taking cash lump sums from your pension savings flexibly.
-Each time you take out money, 25% will be tax free, and 75% will be taxed as income.
+Each time you take out money, normally the first 25% will be tax free, and 75% will be taxed as income.
 This is called an uncrystallised funds pension lump sum (UFPLS).
-What you don't take stays invested in your pension, which means its value can go down as well as up so you should monitor its performance regularly.
+What you don't take stays invested in your pension.
+But not all pension policy types will offer this.

 Here’s an example: